From the colder northern countries to beaches of the Mediterranean, European food encompasses classic, world-renowned cuisines.

 Pastel de Nata, Portugal

-Also known as pastel de Belém, pastel de nata is a sweet custard tart that also has religious origins.
+One of the most iconic Portuguese treats, pastel de nata (or pastel de Belém) is a sweet custard tart that also has religious origins.
 It’s thought they were first created by monks at a time when egg whites were used to starch clothes and a use had to be found for the yolks so they wouldn’t go to waste.

 The tarts can be found around the country and are usually eaten at breakfast with a strong coffee.
 Those looking for the most authentic version can visit the Fábrica de Pastéis de Belém, said to be the custodian of the original recipe.
 It’s located just a short walk from Jerónimos Monastery in Lisbon.